Joseph Schwab: Early life

 Schwab was born in Starnberg, Bavaria, West Germany on 25 November 1960.
 A shy and timid student, he joined the rifle club of Pocking at age 15, remaining a member until 1981.
 The club typically used air rifles, but Schwab preferred an actual firearm.
 He had two prior incidents in which he threatened to shoot others over conflicts.
 In the first instance, Schwab was at a hotel frequented by the rifle club for drinking and ranted to fellow member Helmut Schmiedel about his parents and his apprenticeship boss.
 When the older man tried to calm him down, Schwab pushed the barrel of a concealed gun in his abdomen and threatened to kill Schmiedel if he told anyone of his complaints.
 A second incident occurred after Schwab got into a physical fight with electrician Renatu Schlepp and subsequently threatened to kill him.
 Three days later, Schlepp found Schwab in an ambush position with a rifle, with Schlepp incapacitating Schwab by hitting him with a piece of wood.

 On 15 June 1981, he travelled to Adelaide, South Australia, and worked as a cabinet maker while also joining the local pistol club.
 Owning several rifles and a 4WD, he also went feral pig shooting.
 He returned to Germany on 10 May 1984, becoming a security guard and was trained in using a pistol.
 He was employed as a night watchman from 3 April 1985 to 15 April 1987, and during this time, he committed several minor crimes.

 On 18 April 1987, he arrived in Brisbane, Australia via Bangkok as a tourist.
-On 22 April, he rented a Toyota 4Runner at Brisbane Airport before buying three rifles (.223-caliber Ruger Mini-14 semi-automatic rifle, a .308 SAKO bolt-action rifle and a .22-caliber Brno bolt-action rifle) and a Winchester 12-gauge pump-action shotgun and 3,000 rounds of ammunition.
+On 22 April, he rented a Toyota 4Runner at Brisbane Airport before buying four rifles (.223-caliber Ruger Mini-14 semi-automatic rifle, a .308 SAKO bolt-action rifle, a 6.5x55mm Swedish Mauser m/1896 bolt action rifle and a .22-caliber Brno Model 581 semi-automatic rifle) and a Winchester 12-gauge pump-action shotgun and 3,000 rounds of ammunition.
 He later departed west and was in the vicinity of the Diamantina River by 6 May and in the Darwin area by 20 May.